logo2

 29. anonymous.
 (1901, Jul 03).
 On Portage Lake.
 The Copper Country Evening News (Calumet, MI). p.
 3.

 30. anonymous.
 (1904, Apr 06).
-Portage Lake Briefs.
+Portage Lake briefs.
 The Copper Country Evening News (Calumet, MI). p.
 3.

 31. anonymous.
 (1904, May 19).
-Portage Lake Briefs.
+Portage Lake briefs.
 The Copper Country Evening News (Calumet, MI). p.
 3.

 32. anonymous.
 (1907, Jun 10).
 City Drug Store.
 The Daily Mining Gazette (Houghton, MI). p.
 6.

 33. anonymous.
 (1904, Sep 12).
-Calumet Briefs.
+Calumet briefs.
 The Copper Country Evening News (Calumet, MI). p.
 4.

 34. anonymous.
 (1904, Feb 20).
-Andrew Bram's Peculiar Dilemma.
+Andrew Bram's peculiar dilemma.
 The Copper Country Evening News (Calumet, MI). p.
 3.

 35. anonymous.
 (1904, Feb 29).
-Mr. Bram's Position.
+Mr. Bram's position.
 The Copper Country Evening News (Calumet, MI). p.
 3.

 36. anonymous.
 (1900, Mar 02).
-City Drug Store Down to Date.
+City Drug Store down to date.
 The Daily Mining Gazette (Houghton, MI). p.
 3.

 37. anonymous.
 (1900, Mar 14).
-Drug Business Expansion.
+Drug business expansion.
 The Daily Mining Gazette (Houghton, MI). p.
 3.

 38. anonymous.
 (1900, Mar 15).
-Hancock Brevities.
+Hancock brevities.
 The Daily Mining Gazette (Houghton, MI). p.
 3.

 39. anonymous.
-(1898, Mar 24). untitled.
+(1903, Feb 04).
+The city.
 The Copper Country Evening News (Calumet, MI). p.
-3.
+8.

 6